Summer Art Studio Camps: Celebrating 56 years!

-Celebrating 55 years of commitment to visual arts excellence, the Summer Art Studio offers an in-depth experience for campers interested in pushing the envelope of their creativity.
+Celebrating 56 years of commitment to visual arts excellence, the Summer Art Studio offers an in-depth experience for middle and high school students.
 Classes are offered in a variety of media and subject areas and are all held in the well-equipped art studios of UW-Green Bay.
 Middle school campers will experience two unique mediums.
 They will have the opportunity to choose a morning and an afternoon class.
-Although the high school campers focus in only one area, there are many opportunities for interaction with other campers and faculty.
+High school campers focus in only one area, allowing for an immersion experience in that art genre.
+In addition, there are many opportunities for interaction with other campers and faculty.
 Critiques, slide lectures, field trips, and a final exhibition all encourage exchange of ideas and styles.

 Faculty and guest instructors are drawn from the ranks of UW-Green Bay and the surrounding region.
 All are highly-respected, professional artists who are also excellent teachers.